cbarbat/Mathematica-Parser/README.md

 for the *Mathematica* language.
 I was very impressed by Patrick's parser and decided not only to fork it but to also make a stand-alone parser which doesn't depend on *IDEA* code anymore.

-My parser differs however from Patrick's parser.
+My parser differs however significantly from Patrick's parser.
 I hope to have improved some parselets, e.g.:

 - **DerivativeParselet**